 Peter Wilhelmsson – Näringsmedicinska uppslagsboken

-1 cup + 3 tbsp unsweetened plant milk (I use oat milk)
+1 cup plant milk of choice (I use oat milk)

 1 tsp virgin coconut oil